Connect with us

 Each month, Sadiaa Black Beauty Guide pulls up with a list of resources for beauty entrepreneurs and brand owners to which they can apply, pitch or submit.
 With Black-centered grants under fire, this list has become even more essential for start-ups and solopreneurs looking to get stable footing.

-Click through for info on current opportunities you can apply or tap in to help your business thrive in 2025.
+Scroll through for info on current opportunities you can apply or tap in to help your business thrive.

 ADVERTISEMENT